unique_ptr, shared_ptr, weak_ptr, scoped_ptr, raw pointers – Knowing your smart pointers (2/7)

 std::unique_ptr<House> buildAHouse();

-It tells you that it gives you a pointer to a house, of which you are the owner.
-No one else will delete this pointer except the unique_ptr that is returned by the function.
+that is returned by the function.
 And since you get the ownership, this gives you confidence that you are free to modify the value of the pointed to object.
-Note that std::unique_ptr is the preferred pointer to return from a factory function.
-Indeed, on the top of taking care of handling the memory, std::unique_ptr wraps a normal pointer and is therefore compatible with polymorphism.
+Note that std::unique_ptr

-But this works the other way around too, by passing an std::unique_ptr as a parameter:
+But this works the other way around too, by passing an std::unique_ptr

-In this case, the house takes ownership of the PileOfWood.
+In this case, the house takes ownership of the PileOfWood

 Note though that even when you receive a unique_ptr, you’re not guaranteed that no one else has access to this pointer.
 Indeed, if another context keeps a copy of the pointer inside your unique_ptr, then modifying the pointed to object through the unique_ptr object will of course impact this other context.
 But since you are the owner, you are allowed to safely modify the pointed to object, and the rest of the design should take this into account.
 If you don’t want this to happen, the way to express it is by using a unique_ptr to const:

-std::unique_ptr<const House> buildAHouse(); // for some reason, I don't want you
+std::unique_ptr<const House> buildAHouse(); // for some reason, I don't want you // to modify the house you're being passed

-To ensure that there is only one unique_ptr that owns a memory resource, std::unique_ptr cannot be copied.
+cannot be copied.
 The ownership can however be transferred from one unique_ptr to another (which is how you can pass them or return them from a function) by moving a unique_ptr into another one.

-A move can be achieved by returning an std::unique_ptr by value from a function, or explicitly in code:
+A move can be achieved by returning an std::unique_ptr

-std::unique_ptr<int> p2 = move(p1); // now p2 hold the resource
+std::unique_ptr<int> p1 = std::make_unique(42); std::unique_ptr<int> p2 = move(p1); // now p2 hold the resource and p1 no longer hold anything

 Raw pointers